 This premium card also offers 4 miles per dollar on United purchases.
-That’s higher than its nearest competitor, the comparably priced Delta SkyMiles® Reserve American Express Card, which offers 3x miles on Delta purchases and only a 50,000-mile introductory bonus.
+That’s higher than its nearest competitor, the comparably priced Delta SkyMiles® Reserve American Express Card, which offers 3x miles on Delta purchases.

 But the card offers a host of other benefits as well, starting with access to the United Club, a network of 45 airport lounges where you can find comfortable seating, personalized travel assistance, beverages and snacks.
 Membership to the United Club usually costs $650 per year, so the value of that alone could offset this card’s steep $595 annual fee.